UNIVERSITY OF WISCONSIN River Falls

 Apply for Financial Aid

 If you have not already visited campus, schedule your visit now!
-You can arrange a weekly tour and information session or attend one of our Visit Days, which are special programs that give you a closer look at the university.
-Check our Visiting Campus page for more information.
+You can arrange a weekly tour and information session or attend one of our Falcon Preview Days, which are special programs that give you a closer look at the university.

 If you are a Minnesota resident, be sure to fill out the Reciprocity Form.
-This simple form will allow you to pay a tuition rate comparable to what is charged to Wisconsin residents and is available from the Minnesota Higher Education Services Office.
+This simple online form will allow you to pay a tuition rate comparable to what is charged to Wisconsin residents.
+March 2020 is the earliest you will be able to apply for reciprocity for the 2020-2021 academic year.
+Please make sure you complete the reciprocity application for the correct academic year.

 Take Placement Tests